mitchellh/gox/README.md

   super slim alternative that only cross-compiles binaries. goxc assumes that you're cross-compiling using the same version of Go that built goxc, whereas Gox can be used anywhere a `go` binary is available.
 So you can build Gox with Go 1.2 and build with Go 1.0.
+Gox builds packages in parallel, whereas goxc doesn't.
+Gox doesn't enforce a specific output structure for built binaries.